shuwenhhh/ZooFinder/README.md

-# ZooSeeker
+# ZooFinder

-App developed for the San Diego Zoo in UCSD CSE 110.
+App developed for the Boston Zoo.
 Visitors can use the app to create lists of landmarks at the zoo and get real-time directions to each exhibit.

 # Route Planning
-The ZooSeeker home screen features a list of all exhibits at the San Diego zoo.
+The ZooFinder home screen features a list of all exhibits at the San Diego zoo.
 Add and search for exhibits to visit, then tap **Get Directions** to start navigation.
 **Back** will return to the home screen, **Show List** will display all selected locations once at least one exhibit is selected, and **Clear** will clear the current list. **Get directions** will begin the navigation process.

 Home Screen: